How to Use the Eisenhower Matrix to Make Better Decisions

 Urgent but Not Important—Delegate It

-These are tasks that pop up and demand immediate attention, just not by you, and should get delegated to someone else.
-Example include:
+These are tasks that arise and require urgent attention, but not from you, and should be delegated to someone else.
+Examples include:

 • Meeting requests